regenwatchdog/regenwatchdog.github.io/casestudies/gascoigne.md

   - image_path: /images/Lor_gascoigne7.jpg
 ---

 Completed in 1971, the estate is divided into Gascoigne East and Gascoigne West by a main road running through the middle of the estate.
-The original estate had 2,260 homes across both East and West, all of which are to be demolished.
-Planning application for the Gascoigne East was approved by the GLA in September 2015, planning for Gascoigne West was approved by the GLA Dec 2018.
-The first phase of East was completed in 2019, and full completion of Gascoigne East is due to be completed 2024.
-Work on phase 1 of Gascoigne West started with demolition in Jan 2020.
+The original estate had 2,260 homes across both the East and West sites, all of which are to be demolished.
+The planning application for the demolition of Gascoigne East was approved by the GLA in September 2015, planning for Gascoigne West was approved by the GLA in December 2018.
+The first phase of the redevelopment of Gascoigne East was completed in 2019, its full completion date is expected to be 2024.
+Work on phase 1 of Gascoigne West started with demolition in January 2020.

 <div class="card-body">

 <p class="lead">Key themes discussed in the interviews:</p>
         <ul>
-		<li>Almost all interviewees expressed that there is a lack of clear and concise information from the Council about the regeneration of the estate, in particular providing clear timelines.</li>
+		<li>Almost all the interviewees expressed that there is a lack of clear and concise information from the Council about the regeneration of their estate, in particular providing clear timelines.</li>
 		<li>Residents are unsure whether their homes were included in the plans for demolition and when they may have to move, creating a sense of apprehension and uncertainty for households.</li>
-		<li>Residents living in the portion of already completed new-builds on the estate express that bills in these properties are more expensive.</li>
+		<li>Residents living in the portion of already completed new-builds on the estate state that bills in these properties are more expensive.</li>
-		<li>However, some residents were looking forward to changes on the estate and were looking forward to potentially getting a new-build home.</li>
+		<li>Some residents were looking forward to the regeneration of their estate and to the possibility of getting a newly-built home.</li>
-		<li>There is a recognition that the borough is changing and attracting more affluent professional households.</li>
+		<li>Interviewees recognised that their borough was changing and attracting more affluent, professional households.</li>
-		<li>References are made to there being lots of new construction and developments in the borough, especially the Riverside Development site.</li></ul>
+		<li>References were made to there being lots of new construction and developments in the borough, especially the Riverside Development site.</li></ul>

 <p class="lead">Here is what some people said...</p>